imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 In Rstudio, using the script available [here](https://github.com/AlievaRios/BEHAV3D_Tumor_Profiler/blob/main/scripts/BEHAV3D_Tumor_Profiler.R), you need to manually modify these parameters and specify the input and output directories.
 You may also need to install all the required libraries specified above.

-## Demo

-The [Demo](https://github.com/imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/wiki) is provided in a Wiki-type format, where the user can navigate through the document and see how the `pipeline works with a demo dataset and what outputs to expect.

-The [demo datasets](https://github.com/imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/tree/BEHAV3D_TP-v2.0/demo_datasets) can be used to test the pipeline.
-There are available datasets for both Imaris and Trackmate files.

 ## Making changes to your notebook
 - You can **make a copy** of the notebook and save it to your Google Drive account (File -> Save a copy in Drive).
 - To adit a cell, double click on the text.
 This will show either the source code (in code cells) or the source text (in text cells).